taspinar/twitterscraper/README.md

 ## 2.2 The CLI

-You can use the command line application to get your tweets stored to JSON right away:
+You can use the command line application to get your tweets stored to JSON right away.
+Twitterscraper takes several arguments:

-`twitterscraper Trump --limit 100 --output=tweets.json`

-`twitterscraper Trump -l 100 -o tweets.json`
+- `-l` or `--limit`
 TwitterScraper stops scraping when *at least* the number of tweets indicated with `--limit` is scraped.
 Since tweets are retrieved in batches of 20, this will always be a multiple of 20.

 Omit the limit to retrieve all tweets.
 You can at any time abort the scraping by pressing Ctrl+C, the scraped tweets will be stored safely in your JSON file.

+- `-o` or `--output`
+Gives the name of the output file.
+If no outputfilename is given, the default filename 'tweets.json' will be used.

+- `-d` or `--dump`:
+With this argument, the scraped tweets will be printed to the screen instead of an outputfile.
+If you are using this argument, the `--output` argument doe not need to be used.

+`twitterscraper Trump --limit 100 --output=tweets.json`

+`twitterscraper Trump -l 100 -o tweets.json`

 ## 2.3 From within Python
 You can easily use TwitterScraper from within python: